popnet-io/popnet_mln/README.md

 ## MultiLayeredNetwork class

-The `MultLayeredNetwork` class from `src/mln.py` contains methods and attributes to work with a large multilayer network using different edge types and layers efficiently.
+The `MultiLayeredNetwork` class from `src/mln.py` contains methods and attributes to work with a large multilayer network using different edge types and layers efficiently.

 The network has to be unweighted, but can be directed.